-To give a brief overview of the process, which is described in [17] and the final result of which is represented in [7], we create a grid of (m_1, m_2) data values, and of frequency and redshift values, respectively [17].
-We can then precompute the spectral energy density for each combination of mass values, redshift of each source, and frequency of each signal [17].
-Thereafter, for a given mass distribution, we can calculate the probabilities of that distribution over the mass grid [17].
-Finally, we can get a precomputed grid of binary formation rates (or rate of formation of CBC systems dependent on system mass) using an assumed star formation rate R [17].
-This grid is a function of merger redshift as well as time difference between binary system formation and merger or time delay [17].
-We can also get a probability distribution of time delays, as inspiral times in such CBC systems are dependent on masses of the two objects in question [17].
-To simplify the process further from here, we can get a merger rate of compact binaries from matrix multiplying our array of formation rates by a probability distribution of delay times [17].
+To give a brief overview of the Callister process, which is described in [17, 20] and the final result of which is represented in [7], we create a grid of (m_1, m_2) data values, and of frequency and redshift values, respectively [17, 20].
+We can then precompute the spectral energy density for each combination of mass values, redshift of each source, and frequency of each signal [17, 20].
+Thereafter, for a given mass distribution, we can calculate the probabilities of that distribution over the mass grid [17, 20].
+Next, we aim to get a precomputed grid of binary formation rates (or rate of formation of CBC systems dependent on system mass) using an assumed star formation rate R [17, 20].
+This grid is a function of merger redshift as well as time difference between binary system formation and merger or time delay [17, 20].
+We can also get a probability distribution of time delay between source formation and merger, as inspiral times in such CBC systems are dependent on masses of the two objects in question [17, 20].
+Much more importantly, they depend on the initial binary separation at formation, which is entirely unknown.
+To simplify the process further from here, we can get a merger rate of compact binaries from matrix multiplying our array of formation rates by a probability distribution of delay times [17, 20].
+This is an intuitive explanation of the process of getting the pre computed grid of binary formation rates, as once again, we are uncertain about the actual time delay distribution and are unsure if mergers follow the formation of binaries as capture-based mergers can occur, where two initially non orbiting black holes capture each other to form a binary which may eventually merge [17].